tobua/instl/README.md

 - 🤖 [VS Code](https://code.visualstudio.com/) Code Editor
   - Move to the Applications folder before opening.
 - 🤖 [Sourcetree](https://www.sourcetreeapp.com/) Git
-  - Not yet signed by Apple: After an unsuccessful try to open it go to `⚙️ Security & Privacy` and click `Open Anyways` 😱.

 ## Application Specific Setup